ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ![Alt text](jenkinsurl.png)

 5. Copy this IP into the Jenkins URL field, followed by :80.
-We  follow the IP by :80 since  that as the assigned containerPort in the jenkins yaml.
+We  follow the IP by :80 since that was the assigned containerPort in the jenkins yaml.

 ![Alt text](jenkinsurl1.png)
 </p>